Using AI to Detect Rug Pulls — A Case Study

 What AI almost cannot do: smell the boiling-frog rug.
 Slow drains, governance manipulation, long-term value dilution — these require humans who have been tracking a project's culture over time.

-This template now runs against every new project we look at.
-30 minutes of work blocks the majority of old-school rugs:
+You can run this template against every new project you look at.
+About half an hour of work blocks the majority of old-school rugs:

 You are a strict crypto project due-diligence analyst.
 Based on the materials below, give me a rug-pull risk assessment (0-10 score).